gardener/cc-utils/_sources/pipeline_step.rst.txt

 A zero exit code is interpreted as success, wheras non-zero exit codes are interpreted as failures.

+Accessing the path to a repository in your build step should be done using given environment variables as described in :ref:`repository-environment-variables`.

 * all job steps are executed in parallel by default
 * dependendencies between steps may be declared
 * job steps may publish changes to repositories